stainowy/WebhookWriter/README.md

 # WebhookWriter
-A program for sending or spamming webhooks
+> A program for sending or spamming webhooks
+>
+> (The program is quite old and not polished)